-Continue your touring, bringing you to another UNESCO World Heritage site, that of Timgad, where you can see its huge library, colonnaded streets, temples, amphitheater, the arch of Trajan and its basilica.
-Depart Timgad to visit the small, but impressive Roman garrison town of Lambaesis, with its amphitheater and more.
+Your touring brings you to another UNESCO World Heritage site, that of Timgad, where you can see its huge library, colonnaded streets, temples, amphitheater, the arch of Trajan and its basilica.
+Depart Timgad to visit the small but impressive Roman garrison town of Lambaesis, with its amphitheater and more.
 Overnight in Batna.
 (B, L, D)

 Day 7, Thursday – return to Algiers

 Return to Algiers and enjoy your final day in this capital city.
 Overnight in Algiers.
 (B)